WarrenWDixon/KotlinCoroutineDemo/README.md

 In IntelliJ Click New Project
 On the left select Kotlin Multiplatform
-On the right selct Console Application and Gradle Groovy We need Groovy to have a gradle.build file so we can add the co-routine dependencies At this point we also define the name of the project.
+On the right select Console Application and Gradle Groovy We need Groovy to have a gradle.build file so we can add the co-routine dependencies At this point we also define the name of the project.
 This demo project is called CoolCouroutineProject Click Next, then Finish

+NOTE: You MUST wait for IntelliJ to complete indexing the project before setting up the configuration.
+If you try to edit the configuration (next step) before IntelliJ has finished indexing the project, you will fail.
+Monitor the status in the bottom tool bar.

 You should now have a new project.
 The next step is to edit the configuration.
-Click the drop down menu on Current File in the right side of the Tool Bar In top left click "+" and Select Kotlin in the Name edit box enter MainKt click on the Use classpath of module select <project_name>.main
+Click the drop down menu on Current File in the right side of the Tool Bar In top left click "+" and Select Kotlin

+In the Name edit box enter MainKt.

+Click on the Use classpath of module select <project_name>.main
+(Note this is the step that fails if you don't wait for IntelliJ to complete indexing the project.
+If you do not see <project_name>.main in the "Use classpath of module" drop-down, you did not wait long enough.)

-Next click the ellipsis to the right of Main Class Getting the main class configured is the key to creating the configuration IntelliJ will search for a few moments then display MainKt                <project_name>.main
+Next click the ellipsis to the right of Main Class Getting the main class configured is the key to creating the configuration

+IntelliJ will search for a few moments then display
+<project_name>.main
 Select that then click Apply and OK

 At this point you can now run the default "Hello World application"